kevinthompson/signalexception.com/source/blog/2012-12-12-supporting-rails-nested-attributes-in-batman-js.md

 ---
-title: Supporting Rails Nested Resources in Batman.js
+title: Supporting Rails Nested Attributes in Batman.js
 ---

 I've recently begun working with [Batman.js](http://batmanjs.org), and while it goes a long way to be very Rails-like, there are a few instances which aren't yet accounted for.
 Once such instance is returning nested resources.